JPMorgan Chase Building (Houston): Renovations

+Texas Commerce Bank

 Texas Commerce Bank initiated the restoration of the building in 1989, in what is still considered one of the largest privately funded preservation projects in American history.
 Recent preservation work included restoring the terrazzo floor in the building's Banking Hall, but keeping the hollows worn into the marble border where generations of customers stood to conduct their banking business.
 Largely through the efforts of JPMorgan Chase, the former Gulf Building was designated a City of Houston Landmark in 2003.
 The structure was already a National Historic Civil Engineering Landmark and listed on the National Register of Historic Places.

 Texas Commerce Bank also owned another history-making skyscraper in downtown Houston, the neighboring 75-story Texas Commerce Tower, completed in 1982, and now known as the JPMorgan Chase Tower.